OUR VIEWS ON BHUTAN TREKKING:

 Yaktsa Trek (Jumolhari Loop Trek):

 This is 6 days trek in Bhutan covering the Jumolhari base camp returning via an alternative route through Bontela pass instead of returning via the same route.
-This moderate trekking route in Bhutan and also popular.
+This is a moderate trekking route in Bhutan and also popular.

 Dagala Thousand Lake Trekking: